Big changes to Dutch employment laws from 2020

 The most important changes for EOR services under the new WAB rules are:

-• Payroll employees, who were not recruited directly by the payroll company and work exclusively for the client, will no longer fall under the temporary employment/agency workers rules
+• Payroll employees, who were recruited directly by and work exclusively for the client, will no longer fall under the temporary employment/agency workers rules

 • Payroll employees will be entitled to the same employment conditions as permanent employees.